abhiwand/atk/doc/source/ia_intro_2.rst

 To use graph tools, such as graph databases, graph analytics and :term:`machine learning`, or graph visualization, data must first be structured into a network of vertices and edges.
-The Intel Analytics Toolkit makes this process simple, through pre-built routines for assembling data sets of all sizes into graphs, using cluster computing for high-throughput.
+The |IA| Toolkit makes this process simple, through pre-built routines for assembling data sets of all sizes into graphs, using cluster computing for high-throughput.

 The toolkit supports flexibility of graph data structures, including fully flexible graphs with arbitrary edges and